-You can register online or by calling 1300 65 65 85.
+You can register online by clicking on the Register button in the top right hand corner of this web page or by calling 1300 65 65 85.

 If you are looking for an event, team or individual registered to Relay For Life NSW, please visit the Relay For Life NSW website here.